 What Does Medicaid Do If We Sell a House in a Life Estate?

 A Lady Bird deed is a form of a life estate deed that exists in three states: Florida, Texas and Michigan.
-It permits the owner to retain the right to mortgage and sell the property without the consent of the the remaindermen — the people who receive the property upon the death of the life estate owner.
-With typical life estates, the sale proceeds are divided between the life estate owner and the remaindermen based on the age of the life estate owner, the older she is the smaller her share since she’s unlikely to retain possession for as long.
-Learn more about life estates here.
+It permits the owner to retain the right to mortgage and sell the property without the consent of the the remaindermen—the people who receive the property upon the death of the life estate owner.
+With typical life estates, the sale proceeds are divided between the life estate owner and the remaindermen based on the age of the life estate owner—the older she is, the smaller her share, since she’s unlikely to retain possession for as long.
+You can earn more about life estates here.

 If your mother’s house were in a typical life estate and you sold it, your share of the proceeds would not be subject to claim by the Texas Medicaid agency.
 I am not sure that that’s the case with a Lady Bird deed given your mother’s enhanced rights.
 I recommend that you consult with a Texas elder law attorney to be certain of the results.
 You can find one at www.elderlawanswers.com.